crate/crate-howtos/docs/deployment/containers/kubernetes.rst

 Managing Kubernetes
 ===================

-There are lots of different ways to `manage a Kubernetes deployment`_.
+Kubernetes deployments can be `managed`_ in many different ways.
 Which one makes sense for you will depend on your situation.

 This section shows you three basic commands you can use to create and update a resource.